James Roe (racing driver): Indy NXT

 For the 2022 season, Roe moved to TJ Speed Motorsports to compete in the Indy Lights series.
 He scored three top ten finishes in his nine races with the team before contesting two rounds with HMD.
 As Roe missed the final three races, he ended up twelfth in the standings.

 On January 4, 2023, it was announced that Roe would compete full-time in the 2023 Indy NXT season for Andretti Autosport after impressing the team during a test session at Barber Motorsports Park.
 Having fought for the win at the Indianapolis Road Course, Roe scored his first podium in the series, finishing second.
 He ended the season seventh in the championship, finishing ahead of Jamie Chadwick but behind Hunter McElrea and Louis Foster in the teammate battle.

 In 2024, Roe remained in Indy NXT and once again partnered Chadwick and Foster at Andretti.
 During a patchy first half of the season, which included three retirements, Roe managed to score a sole podium at Barber, finishing third.
 At the first oval race in Iowa, Roe took the first pole position of his NXT career, setting the series' lap record at the track in the process.
 Having led the vast majority of the race, Roe was passed by teammate Foster late on and finished second.

 Roe continued driving for Andretti Autosport for the 2025 Indy NXT season.
 He finished 12th in the standings and failed to score a better finish than seventh in Iowa.

+Roe switched to Chip Ganassi Racing for the 2026 season.

+Endurance racing

-During 2025, Roe also raced in the four Michelin Endurance Cup rounds of the IMSA SportsCar Championship.
-Partnering Pietro Fittipaldi and gentleman driver Chris Cumming, Roe claimed a season-best result of seventh at Petit Le Mans.
+During 2025, Roe also raced in the four Michelin Endurance Cup rounds of the IMSA SportsCar Championship for Pratt Miller Motorsports.
+Partnering Pietro Fittipaldi and gentleman driver Chris Cumming, he claimed a season-best result of seventh at Petit Le Mans.
 At the end of the year, Roe joined TF Sport to race a Chevrolet Corvette Z06 GT3.R in the 2025–26 Asian Le Mans Series alongside Matt Bell and Blake McDonald.